lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-lessons/1_lessons.md

 # SQL Lessons

-### Why do this
+### What is this & why do this
- - Learn SQL query concepts so that you can use Google Cloud Big Query service
+ - **Learn** SQL query concepts so that you can use Google Cloud Big Query service

-### What is this
- - SQL query concepts
+ - **Practice** SQL query concepts by writing and executing queries against BigQuery datasets

-### Key considerations
- - SQL is used widely for querying data stored in relational tables

 ### How to do this
 - Sign up for a Google Cloud account (can use free trial credits if new account)
   - Create a Google Cloud Project and then enable the BigQuery service for that project
   - Navigate to the BigQuery Web UI for your Google Cloud Project
 - Review the example BigQuery dataset schema and example data (graphic below)

   [![SQL Keywords](/1_Files_&_Data/SQL-concept-graphics/sql-data-model.png)]()